-This printable Brain Dump Trigger List will help you process all of the thoughts in your mind and get them out onto paper.
+This free printable Brain Dump Trigger List will help you process all of the thoughts in your mind and get them out onto paper.
 Using a trigger list makes the process of doing a brain dump easier, and you’re able to clear all of those tasks, to-dos, and thoughts out of your mind.

 What is a Brain Dump?